 Dunkeld and The Grampians Guide – Where to Stay, Walk, Eat, Drink and Taste.
 Dunkeld, Victoria, Australia.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

-Dunkeld and The Grampians Guide – Where to Stay, Walk, Eat, Drink and Taste
+Dunkeld and The Grampians Guide – Where to Stay, Eat, Drink and What to Do

 This Dunkeld and The Grampians guide covers everything from where to stay, walk and explore to what to do, eat and drink, and also includes a concise itinerary.
 While it was the food of Chef Dan Hunter at Royal Mail Hotel that first took us to Dunkeld, it was the Grampians region that would have held us if we’d had more time to explore.

-Dunkeld and The Grampians Guide – Where to Stay, Walk, Eat and Drink
+Dunkeld and The Grampians Guide – Where to Stay, Eat, Drink and Things to Do from Walking to Wine Tasting

 The finest accommodation in town is at the Royal Mail Hotel, in the heart of Dunkeld in the southernmost Grampians.
 Although overshadowed by its restaurant and bistro, the Royal Mail Hotel is a hotel with some very comfortable and rather stylish accommodation.
-Recently renovated, the motel-style rooms are spacious, with balconies or terraces; our’s looked over bushland.
+The renovated motel-style rooms are spacious, with balconies or terraces; our’s looked over bushland.

 They’re well equipped, with everything you need, such as an iron and ironing board, although there’s no need to pack the suit and LBD.
 You’re in the country here.
 Smart casual is all that’s required in the restaurant.
 There’s also self-catering accommodation in historic bluestone cottages at their Mount Sturgeon property.
 If you stay here, staff will pick you up for dinner and drop you off again after.